Legal Basis for Sharing New Citizen Information

 Mijail Linares made this Official Information request to Department of Internal Affairs

 This request has an unknown status.
-We're waiting for Mijail Linares to read a recent response and update the status.
+We're waiting for Mijail Linares to read recent responses and update the status.

 From: Mijail Linares